spence4826/spence4826/README.md

 - 👋 Hi, I’m Spencer!
-- 👀 I’m interested in coding with Python and Java, volleyball, and learning.
+- 👀 I’m interested in coding with Python and Java.
 - 🌱 I’m currently learning how to make a Discord bot in Python.

 <!---